hbr-l/polypy/README.md

 PolyPy's implementation is opinionated and biased towards a minimal implementation, which for real systems needs to be extended by additional custom components such as logging, account balance management, etc.

-Although, *Polymarket's [Python Client](https://github.com/Polymarket/py-clob-client/tree/main) is quite convenient, it is also comparably slow, i.e. it uses JSON-parsing from stdlib instead of much faster [msgspec](https://jcristharif.com/msgspec/), native dataclasses instead of [attrs](https://www.attrs.org/en/stable/init.html), etc., and has some disadvantageous implementation details.
+Although, [Polymarket's Python Client](https://github.com/Polymarket/py-clob-client/tree/main) is quite convenient, it is also comparably slow, i.e. it uses JSON-parsing from stdlib instead of much faster [msgspec](https://jcristharif.com/msgspec/), native dataclasses instead of [attrs](https://www.attrs.org/en/stable/init.html), etc., and has some disadvantageous implementation details.

+> Please mind, that PolyPy is just a hobby project!

 Disclaimer